$H_2$-Optimal Estimation of Linear Delayed and PDE Systems: Introduction

 \section{Introduction}

-Partial Differential Equations (PDEs) are used to describe the evolution of some process whose state cannot be represented using a finite set of values but which is rather distributed over a spatial domain.
-Examples of such processes include fluid flow~\cite{fabbiane2014adaptive,chen2011h2}, vibroaccoustics~\cite{liu2006computational,ambrosio2012h2}, chemical reaction networks~\cite{unsleber2020exploration}, and time-delay systems~\cite{richard2003time}, among others.
-The states in these processes may include velocity profile, displacement, species concentration, and history.
-For such systems, it is often desirable to be able to track the evolution of the system using sensor measurements -- either for the purpose of feedback control~\cite{gahlawat_2017TAC,shuangshuang_2019CDC,peet_2013TDS,smyshlyaev2004closed,christofides1996feedback} or for monitoring and fault detection~\cite{li2020,huang2009fault,li2016optimal}.
+Partial Differential Equations (PDEs) are used to describe the evolution of processes whose states are distributed over a spatial domain.
+Examples of such processes include fluid flow~\cite{chen2011h2}, vibroacoustics~\cite{ambrosio2012h2}, chemical reaction networks~\cite{unsleber2020exploration}, and time-delay systems~\cite{richard2003time}, where the corresponding distributed states are velocity profile, displacement, species concentration, and history.
+For such systems, it is often desirable to be able to track the evolution of the system using sensor measurements -- either for the purpose of feedback control~\cite{smyshlyaev2004closed} or for monitoring and fault detection~\cite{huang2009fault}.

 Unlike Ordinary Differential Equations (ODEs) and other such lumped-parameter systems, however, direct measurement of the system state of a PDE requires an uncountable number of sensors -- a practical impossibility.
-Consequently, there has been significant interest in the development of observers wherein by tracking a finite set of measurements, we may infer real-time estimates of the entire distributed state.
+Consequently, there has been significant interest in the development of observers wherein, by tracking a finite set of measurements, we may infer real-time estimates of the entire distributed state.
 For ODEs, the problem of state estimation has been largely solved, with special cases including the Luenberger observer, the Kalman filter, and Linear Matrix Inequalities (LMIs) for $H_{\infty}$-optimal observers and filters -- methods that can be applied to state estimation for any linear ODE with state-space representation.
-For PDEs, however, the need to integrate boundary conditions and a distributed system state precludes the existence of a convenient and universal state-space representation.
+However, for PDEs, the need to integrate boundary conditions and the distributed states precludes the existence of a convenient and universal state-space representation.
 This means that most efforts to design estimators for such systems are ad hoc -- requiring significant modification for even minor changes in the model~\cite{backstepping}.
-As a result, most approaches to the estimation of the PDE state entail a reduction of the PDE state to finite dimensions, either through early or late lumping.
+As a result, most approaches to the estimation of the PDE state entail a reduction of the PDE state to finite dimensions, either through early-lumping~\cite{mechhoud2014estimation} (by reducing the distributed states to finite dimensions), or late-lumping~\cite{benner2018numerical} (which enforces synthesis conditions on a finite number of test functions).